 - Therapeutic for the circulatory and respiratory systems

 - Stress relieving and relaxing for the body and mind

 - Helps harmonize the left and right hemispheres of the brain, which correlate to the logical and emotional sides of our personality.

 - Helps purify and balance the nadis, the subtle energy channels, thereby ensuring smooth flow of prana (life force) through the body.

 - Maintains body temperature.

-- Do not force the breathing, and keep the flow gentle and natural.
-Do not breathe from the mouth or make any sound while breathing.
-Also, do not use the Ujjayi breath.
+- Do not force the breathing - keep it gentle and natural.
+Do not breathe through the mouth or make any sound such as in Uujayi breath.

 - Place the fingers very lightly on the forehead and nose.
 There is no need to apply any pressure.

 None.
-After you have learnt this breathing technique from an Sri Sri Yoga teacher, you can practice this pranayama on an empty stomach, 2-3 times a day.
+After you have learned this breathing technique from a Sri Sri Yoga teacher, you can practice this pranayama on an empty stomach, 2-3 times a day.

 While a regular yoga practice can result in improved health, know that it is not a substitute for medical treatment.
 It is important to learn and practice yoga under the supervision of a trained teacher.
 In the case of a medical condition, practice yoga after consulting a doctor.
 Do you need information on courses?
 Contact us at email@example.com to find a a Sri Sri Yoga course at an Art of Living Center near you.